A lot of people travel this time of the year. Who doesn’t love a good holiday? What should be a relaxing or fun time can be fraught with stress.

 Many airlines now show simple exercises in their welcome video – try them.

 NASA estimates the human body needs a full day to recover from each one hour in time difference.

 A product called Jet Ease is the craze among Road Warriors.
 Take a tablet upon departure and at frequent intervals during the flight.
 Jet Ease contains homeopathic remedies including Arnica, Bellis Perenis, and Camomile.

 Jet Ease is available at the Guardian stores at Changi Airport.

 6 Natural Sunlight

 Sunlight helps reset our internal clock or the circadian rhythm which is set from the 24 hour cycle of sunlight and darkness.
-Once on the plane, follow the destination time.
+Set your watch to the destination time and mentally prepare for the change and once on the plane, manage your activities according to this new time zone.
 This means sleep when it is night time and stay up when it is daytime.
 Simulate darkness by using an eye mask and turn on the reading light to simulate sunlight.

 Consider taking some melatonin to assist in sleeping to get the body on track.

 [Updated: December 2017]